trunkcat/AnyoneCanCook/README.md

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

-This project was generated with a template including simple application launchers and an empty `ApplicationListener` implementation.
+This project was generated with a template including simple application launchers and a main class extending `Game` that sets the first screen.

 ## Platforms